pombredanne/pylsh/README.md

 ###A basic Locality Sensitve Hashing Library for python

-#####dependency
+#####dependencies
-mmh3
+1. mmh3

-#TODO:
-1. figure out data representation supported later, first support in-memory representation
-2. sketching minhash and random projection to generate siganuture
+#####TODO:
+1. get rid of order of random problem, seperate random planes generation from a specific Siganuture object
+2. figure out a better data representation to make it more compact and also make the framework more extendible
-3. write a benchmark to compare similarity computation using original representation and generated siganuture
+3. write a better benchmark to give better evaluation of LSH similarity approximation to the original ones
+4. complete the banding part and start thinking about the application(indexing and query part)